 Some fellowships and scholarships are available for students wishing to work in the field of New Testament textual studies, with Ph.D. students having priority in the application process.
 A limited number of grants for visiting scholars are also available.
-Application forms for applying for all of these are available in the CNTTS office.
+Application forms for applying for these are available in the CNTTS office.

-To contact Dr. Warren concerning textual research and study opportunities or to obtain more information about the Center for New Testament Textual Studies, call Dr. Warren at 504.816.8190, e-mail him at wwarren@nobts.edu, or access the CNTTS Web site at www. nobts.edu/cntts.
+To contact Dr. Warren concerning textual research and study opportunities or to obtain more information about the Center for NewTestament Textual Studies, call Dr. Warren at 504.816.8190, email him at wwarren@nobts.edu, or access the CNTTS Web site at www.nobts.edu/cntts.

-Cecil B. Day Center for Church Planting & The Nehemiah Project Directed by Dr. Jack Allen
+Cecil B. Day Center for Church Planting & The Nehemiah Project Directed by Dr. Damian Emetuche